The Top 50 Things To Do In Brunei [Southeast Asia’s Hidden Gem]

 Kota Batu is a small neighborhood in eastern Bandar Seri Begawan.
 Prior to Kampong Ayer, Kota Batu was Brunei’s capital.
 It was right here that the first sultans established the groundwork for the Bruneian Empire.
 Naturally, it was also the location of Brunei’s first mosque, administrative center and a large stone fort (Kota Batu means “Stone Fort” in Malay).

-While not much remains these days, the foundation of the stone fort is still accessible.
+While not much remains these days, the foundation of the fort is still accessible.
 Here, you’ll see where the Bruneian Empire began.
 Kota Batu Archaeological Park is located just beside the mausoleums of Sultan Sharif Ali and Sultan Bolkiah.
 To read more about the Kota Batu Archaeological Park, click here.

 13) The Empire Brunei Hotel